ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-5-2.md

-# AI-Powered Tools for Emotional Regulation and Empathy Building

 Effective communication involves more than just conveying information; it also requires emotional intelligence.
 In this chapter, we will explore how AI can enhance emotional intelligence in communication through tools for emotional regulation and empathy building.